Sexual Violence

 Q. Can I get a protection order?

 A. Yes, you can.
 Nebraska now has three types of protection order: a Domestic Abuse Protection Order, a Harassment Order, and a Sexual Assault Protection Order.
-An advocate can assist you to figure out which type of order would be best for your situation.
+An advocate can help you decide which type of order would be best for your situation.

 A Sexual Assault Protection Order does not depend on relationships and is granted because someone subjected or attempted to subject you to sexual contact or sexual penetration without your consent.